 Although the Swiss steak name of this dish sounds like it hails from the European Alpine country, it does not.
 It is named for the tenderizing process of "Swissing."
 Some Swiss steak recipes call for using thinner cuts of meat which are run through a meat cuber or "Swissing machine," which is how cube steak is made for the purpose of tenderizing it.
 This type of mechanical tenderizing helps break up the connective tissue, making it easier to chew.

 But this isn't strictly necessary since the braising is going to tenderize it anyway.
 Also, running meat through the cuber requires thinner cuts of meat, you do not want that.
 It takes away from the succulent, satisfying result you get with a thicker steak.

 Some recipes call for you to dredge the meat in seasoned flour before browning it and then braising it, which only browns the flour, not the meat.
 Instead, directly brown the meat.
 It develops a lot more complex flavors than merely browning the flour.

-- beef round steaks (5-6 ounces apiece, around 6 steaks)
+- 2 pounds beef round steaks (5-6 ounces apiece, around 6 steaks)